ycraaron/Cardboard-fps-controller-unity/README.md

   11. Drag GvrPerticle from project path Assets - GoogleVR - prefabs - UI to the Head
   12. In Hierarchy, click creat - UI - Eventsystem
   13. In inspector(with Eventsystem selected), click add component, search GazeInput and choose GazeInputModule
-  14. Choose FPSController, replace the FirstPersonController with the file in this repo.
+  14. Choose FPSController, replace the script attached to it: FirstPersonController.cs with the file in this repo.

 B.
   5. Open demo scene in path Assets-GoogleVR-DemoScenes-HeadSetDemo